stefanofa/awesome/TOPICS.md

 *   [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.

 *   [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - A powerful little TUI framework 🏗

-## vim

-*   [sxyazi/yazi](https://github.com/sxyazi/yazi) - 💥 Blazing fast terminal file manager written in Rust, based on async I/O.

-*   [leerob/vim-for-react-devs](https://github.com/leerob/vim-for-react-devs) - A bite-sized course to get you quickly productive with Vim.

-*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

 ## desktop